DBCobra/CobraBench/README.md

 <a name='config' /> Cobra bench configuration
 ---

-Cobra bench uses a config file (for example, `$COBRA_HOME/CobraBench/config.yaml.default`) to sepecify parameters for an experiment.
+Cobra bench uses a config file (for example, `$COBRA_HOME/CobraBench/config.yaml.default`) to specify parameters for an experiment.
 Here are the important parameters and their possible values:

 | parameters  |  meaning and values |